Tyfuzzle25/Autosplitters/README.md

 - Right click on Raw at the top
 - Click "Save link as..." and save it somewhere.
 The file should end with ".asl"

-You can then add a "Scriptable Autosplitter" to your LiveSplit layout and find the file.
+You can then add a "Scriptable Autosplitter" to your LiveSplit layout and find the asl file you just downloaded.